 King's College, established by Act of Legislature, in 1789, was founded at Windsor in 1790, and in 1802 a Royal Charter was granted by King George III in which the College is referred to as "the Mother of an University for the education and instruction of youth and students in Arts and Faculties to continue for-ever and to be called KING'S COLLEGE."
 It was the first University established in what is now Canada.
 The first President of the College, Dr. William Cochran, came from King's College, New York, which afterwards changed its name to Columbia, and two other King's Colleges, one at Fredericton and the other at Toronto, were subsequently founded; but King's College, Nova Scotia, is the only one which has survived.
-It has passed through many vicissitudes during the 150 years of its existence, and amongst its Alumni are many famous men who have won honourable distinction in Church and State.
-The burning of the old College residence at Windsor, February 5th, 1920, raised afresh the scheme of University Federation for the Maritime Provinces, which had long found favour among the patrons of higher education; and a generous offer from the Carnegie Corporation to give a sufficient sum to provide for the Arts course, if the College would move to Halifax and erect buildings there, seemed to the Governors an opportunity which they ought not to let pass.
-In 1923 a basis of association was agreed upon, and the beautiful property on the North West Arm, known as University Hall, was leased from Dalhousie University as a temporary residence for students, the College moved from Windsor to Halifax, and the internal life of the College has gone on on exactly the same lines as in former years.
+Among its Alumni are many famous men who have won honourable distinction in Church and State.
+The burning of the College residence at Windsor, February 5th, 1920, raised afresh the scheme of University Federation for the Maritime Provinces; and a generous offer from the Carnegie Corporation to give a sufficient sum to provide for the Arts course, if the College would move to Halifax and erect buildings there, seemed to the Governors an opportunity which they ought not to let pass.
+In 1923 a basis of association with Dalhousie University was agreed upon, and the beautiful property on the North West Arm, known as University Hall, was leased as a temporary residence for students, the College moved from Windsor to Halifax, and the internal life of the College continued on exactly the same lines as in former years.
 In 1930 King's established herself permanently in Halifax in commodious new buildings erected on a site deeded to King's by Dalhousie University.
-The session of 1930-31 opened in the new home of King's College, which provides residences for men and women students, under supervision of members of the staff, a President's house, administration offices, library, lecture rooms, dining hall, a chapel, and a large recreation hall.
-The buildings are of stone, of fire resistant construction, and modern in every respect, and are within a few minutes walk of the Dalhousie University buildings.
+The session of 1930-31 opened in the new King's College, which provides residences for men and women students, under supervision of members of the staff, a President's house, administration offices, library, lecture rooms, dining hall, a chapel and a large recreation hall.
+The buildings are of stone, of fire resistant construction, and modern in every respect, and are on the same campus and within a few minutes walk of the Dalhousie University buildings.